Pennsylvania

 G. Frequency of grants

+In the past 10 years, the Board has received a fairly steady stream of between 500-700 applications each year, has granted a hearing in 40-50% of cases, and has recommended favorably in a majority of cases heard each year (300-400).
 The number of applications filed with the Board doubled between 2000 and 2008, but stabilized after passage of an expungement law in 2009 addressed some of the employment issues faced by those convicted of very minor “summary” offenses (typically retail theft), which prevented an individual from working in an educational institution, health care, and other professions.
-More recently, a law authorizing automatic sealing for many misdemeanors (see below) should further reduce the burden on the clemency process.
-By virtue of a law enacted in 2021, pardons now automatically result in expungement (see below).
+More recently, a law authorizing automatic sealing for many misdemeanors (see below) has further reduced the burden on the clemency process.

 H. Contact